3d0c/gmf/README.md

 ### Go Media Framework
-It is a FFmpeg libav* Go bindings (just a wrapper).
+It is a FFmpeg libav* Go bindings.
+Just a wrapper.

 #### Status: `beta`
 It covers very basic avformat, avcodec and swscale features.